Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 Bottom Line

 For the human cell to function normally, it requires a constant supply of oxygen.
 The oxygen from the air is inhaled into the lungs and stored by the alveoli.
-Low oxygen saturation leads to hypoxemia, which results in hypoxia and eventually, if not corrected, can cause irreversible damage to vital organs.
+Low oxygen saturation leads to hypoxemia, which results in hypoxia and, if not corrected, can cause irreversible damage to vital organs.

 SpO2, SaO2, and PaO2 may differ, but they all depend upon the concentration of oxygen present in the circulating blood.
-An imbalance in oxygen saturation causes cardiac and respiratory deficiency.
+An imbalance in oxygen saturation causes cardiac and respiratory deficiencies.
 The SpO2, SaO2, and PaO2 levels should be within the normal range for the human cell to maintain homeostasis.